Raymond Monelle: Teaching activities

 Monelle joined the Faculty of Music at the University of Edinburgh in 1969 serving throughout the 1970s as conductor of the university society choir and opera club, and teaching History, Counterpoint, Harmony, Analysis, and the Semiotics of Music.
-Most famous classes were his "Wagner Project Weeks" in which he took students for a week away from Edinburgh to Holy Island, off the coast of Northumberland, for a week of listening and study of Wagner's Der Ring des Nibelungen.
+Most famous classes were his "Wagner Project Weeks" in which he took students for a week away from Edinburgh to Holy Island, off the coast of Northumberland, for a week of listening and study of Richard Wagner's Der Ring des Nibelungen.
 He was granted the title of a Reader in 1992(?) and full professorship in 2002(?) the year in which he retired from the university of Edinburgh.
 After his retirement he continued to teach theory and counterpoint at Napier University in Edinburgh.

 Composition and performance

-Monelle composed several works: among them works for piano and for organ, choir arrangements of Christmas Carols and a Mass setting for choir and orchestra, which he later adapted for choir and organ for the choir of Old St Paul's, Edinburgh..
+Monelle composed several works: among them works for piano and for organ, choir arrangements of Christmas Carols and a Mass setting for choir and orchestra, which he later adapted for choir and organ for the choir of Old St Paul's, Edinburgh.
 He did some conducting, mainly of choral and opera productions, and was particularly known for his skilled jazz piano playing.
 He also nurtured the careers of two of Scotland's most notable living musicians, Donald Runnicles and James MacMillan.